New Senate Bill Would Speed up Availability of Generic Insulin in the U.S.

 In December 2018, then-FDA Commissioner Scott Gottlieb, M.D., released a statement detailing a handful of new guidances designed to increase competition and bring down prices across the insulin market, slated to take effect in 2020.

 Though these guidances were meant to increase competition, they had the unintended consequence of potentially slowing down approval of generic insulins currently in production.
-According to a press release by Durbin’s office, the FDA’s “new guidance effectively creates an application termination cliff on March 23, 2020 — in which the FDA will automatically reject ‘generic’ insulin products that are in the approval pipeline during that time.
+According to a press release by Durbin’s office, the FDA’s “new guidance effectively creates an application termination cliff on March 23, 2020—in which the U.S. Food and Drug Administration (FDA) will automatically reject ‘generic’ insulin products that are in the approval pipeline during that time.
 As a result, this could delay approval of lower-cost insulin products for American patients.”

 This new bill aims to fix this “termination cliff” by requiring the FDA to continue reviewing generic insulin applications after the agency’s currently planned March 2020 cut-off date.

-The introduction of these bills is a positive step at a time when insulin pricing is under more scrutiny that ever.
-It remains to be seen however — if and when these bills are enacted — what the real-world effects will be.
+The introduction of these bills is a positive step at a time when insulin pricing is under more scrutiny than ever.
+It remains to be seen however—if and when these bills are enacted—what the real-world effects will be.

 If you or anyone you know is having trouble affording insulin, click here.